TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-05-24-how-exception-to-the-convention-does-more-harm-than-good.md

 We don't need senior developers, we need [senior code bases](/blog/2020/03/02/we-do-not-need-senior-developers-we-need-senior-code-bases/).
 Code bases that **are easy to understand to junior developers who just got on board**.
 These projects are sustainable, easy to modify, and cheap to maintain.

-Next time you'll be frustrated and tempted to exclude just this one file. **For a momenet, take a pause and a deep breath.**
+Next time you'll be frustrated and tempted to exclude just this one file. **For a moment, take a pause and a deep breath.**

 What future will you shape for your project?
 Safe and stable to walks or possible hit by a car?